dev-ashu/fampay-youtube-ui-repo/README.md

 Note - Please deploy server side first before this application

 To install this application on docker use below commands
-1. Go to the project root directory and run below command
+1. Go to the project root directory and run below commands npm install

+    ng build --prod

     docker build -t fampay-ui .